izzkhairable/recipeApp/README.md

 ## A Recipe App

-Build Using React.JS and recipes data pulled from api.edamam.com
+Built Using React.JS and recipes data pulled from api.edamam.com